NEFSC/READ-PSB-TE-Hatch_et_al_2022_jwildlmanage/README.md

 Our paper is online here:

 > Hatch, J. M., H. L. Haas, C. R. Sasso, S. H. Patel, and R. J. Smolowitz.
-2022.
-Estimating the complex patterns of survey availability for loggerhead turtles.
-Journal of WildlifeManagement e22208.
-Online at <https://doi.org/10.1002/jwmg.22208>
+2022. *Estimating the complex patterns of survey availability for loggerhead turtles*.
+Journal of Wildlife Management e22208. <https://doi.org/10.1002/jwmg.22208>
 >

 ## How to cite